Problem Description

 Key Insights

-- We can iterate through the string while comparing each character with the previous one.
+- Iterate through the string while comparing each character with its previous character.

 Space and Time Complexity